 In 2022, we will be welcoming in the New Year with the seventh of our annual Shakespeare study retreats, exploring Othello and what we might learn from the play to inform the way we live today.

-This sell-out event follows on from successful retreats on The Merchant of Venice in 2020, Macbeth in 2019 and A Midsummer Night’s Dream in 2018.
+This popular event follows on from successful retreats on The Merchant of Venice in 2020, Macbeth in 2019 and A Midsummer Night’s Dream in 2018.
 Our 2021 retreat was postponed due to restrictions on residential events and gatherings during the pandemic.
 All registered places from 2021 have been transferred to 2022 where requested.

 Discussions taking place at the 2019 Macbeth retreat.